SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Experiments

 \subsubsection{Retrospective Experiments}

-We retrospectively undersampled the test dataset \uppercase\expandafter{\romannumeral1} with 7.6- and 10-fold, respectively. \figref{fig: retrospective} shows the reconstruction results of 7.6-fold undersampling.
+We retrospectively undersampled the test dataset \uppercase\expandafter{\romannumeral1} with R = 7.6 and 10, respectively. \figref{fig: retrospective} shows the reconstruction results of R = 7.6.
 The result of SPIRiT shows severe noise amplification since it is based on the parallel imaging method.
-DL-SPIRiT can suppress noise but also loses tiny structures (yellow arrow), which is a common issue for DL-based reconstructions.
-The reconstruction quality of VE-SDE is poor, and artifacts can be easily seen in the image.
+DL-SPIRiT can suppress noise but also lose tiny structures, which is a common issue for DL-based reconstructions.
+The reconstruction quality of the SDEs method, except SPIRiT-Diffusion, is poor, and artifacts can be easily seen in the image.
 This is because the estimated CSMs are inaccurate due to the FOV aliasing, especially at the image’s border.
 SPIRiT-Diffusion achieves good reconstruction quality with the highest quantitative metrics among compared methods.

-\figref{fig: acc10} shows the results of 10-fold undersampling.
+\figref{fig: acc10} shows the results of R = 10.
 SPIRiT-Diffusion can still achieve good reconstruction quality with quantitative metrics slightly degraded.
-The vessel wall (yellow arrow) can be barely seen on the images using other compared reconstruction methods at such a high acceleration rate.
-More aliasing artifacts appear on the images reconstructed by VE-SDE and ISTA-Net relative to 7.6-fold undersampling.
+The vessel wall can be barely seen in the images using other compared reconstruction methods at such a high acceleration rate.
+More aliasing artifacts appear on the images reconstructed by VE-SDE, DDS, VP-SDE, and ISTA-Net relative to R = 7.6.

+\figref{fig: phase_csm76} and \figref{fig: phase_csm} show the phase images of the reconstructed VWI data with R = 7.6 and 10, respectively.
+ISTA-Net and DL-SPIRiT demonstrate superior phase reconstruction performance compared to other methods.
+This superiority is primarily attributed to the fact that typical phase images are smooth, and the loss of details doesn’t significantly impact image quality.
+Diffusion-based reconstructions, including DDS, VE-, and VP-SDE, show notable phase distortions due to aliasing artifacts.
+SPIRiT-Diffusion demonstrates visual quality similar to that of ISTA-Net and DL-SPIRiT but with more preserved details.